trambarhq/trambar/docs/user-guide-admin.md

    ![Settings - save](img/admin-settings-save.png)

 6. Check the appearance of the web client in the other browser window.
-If you're not satistfied with it, click the **Edit settings** button again.
+If you're not satisfied, click the **Edit settings** button again.

 ### Changing site description

-1. Open a new browser window and sign into the Trambar web client.
+1. Open a new browser window and sign into the web client.
 This will allow you see to changes as soon as you save them.

 2. Click **Settings** in the left navigation pane.